redox-os/website/content/news/this-month-240731.md

 wget is finally working thanks to 4lDO2 and Ribbon!

+- Ron Williams fixed the Helix text editor.
-bjorn3 converted the Orbital recipes to TOML, fixing the "desktop-minimal" variant.
+- bjorn3 converted the Orbital recipes to TOML, fixing the "desktop-minimal" variant.

-Ribbon converted more recipes to TOML to remove obsolete and broken code from our package system.
+- Ribbon converted more recipes to TOML to remove obsolete and broken code from our package system.

 More exciting Rust programs were packaged as usual.

 ## Build System Improvements

+- bjorn3 updated the system configuration on the filesystem configuration to use the new scheme format.
+- bjorn3 converted the standalone Orbital recipes to TOML.
 - Ribbon improved the `dev.toml` filesystem configuration to improve our tests inside of Redox, like self-hosting compilation.
 - Ribbon renamed the `vga` and `efi` QEMU options to `gpu` and `uefi`, it avoid confusion with the VGA interface (the `vga` option on QEMU select the video type) and the old UEFI revision (the final revision of EFI is called UEFI)
 - Ribbon enabled the `shell` data type to easily change the default terminal shell before boot.